-I’m Matthew Baker, a California-licensed clinical social worker who specializes in helping adults break free from OCD and anxiety-driven patterns using Exposure and Response Prevention (ERP), the most well-supported treatment for these concerns.
+I’m Matthew Baker, a California-licensed clinical social worker who works with adults, teens, and children struggling with OCD and anxiety-related conditions using Exposure and Response Prevention (ERP)—the most well-supported treatment for these conditions.

 I work with people who feel stuck in cycles of worry, checking, avoidance, or mental loops that don’t seem to resolve—no matter how much effort they put into thinking their way out of them.
 Anxiety can quietly take over a lot of mental space and energy, even when life looks “fine” on the outside.
 My role is to help you change how you respond to fear and uncertainty so they have less control over your life.